chocolatey/docs/input/en-us/create/create-packages.md

 1. **Only post publicly relevant packages.** You should consider whether this package is useful for others.
 If that is not the case, it shouldn't be published on Chocolatey.org.
 Reasons for that can be if the package would require a very customized configuration.
 You can host your personal packages on [MyGet](https://www.myget.org/) and still be able to install them with Chocolatey using the `-source` parameter.
 1. **Do not publish junk or malware** packages.
 1. **Don't package software _containing_ malware.** Packages of software that comes with bundled adware, spyware or other unrelated software that installs even in silent mode, are not allowed.
 But if you can figure out how to install the desired software without this unrelated software, it is allowed to publish the package.
 That can be accomplished for example with additional command line switches or by adding specific values to the registry.
 Examples of packages which make use of this are [PDFCreator](https://github.com/stack72/MyChocolateyPackages/tree/master/PDFCreator) and [CCleaner](https://github.com/tonigellida/chocolateyautomaticpackages/tree/master/ccleaner).
 1. **Don't package software that is already packaged**.
-Use the search function in the [community.chocolatey.org gallery](https://community.chocolatey.org/packages) and look if there is already a package for the desired software.
+Use the search function in the [Chocolatey Community Repository(https://community.chocolatey.org/packages) and look if there is already a package for the desired software.
 If you would like to improve the already existing  package or if you have suggestions, just contact the package maintainer or open a pull request at the maintainer’s package repository.
 1. **Don't include other required software if there's a package of it.** If a package requires other software of which there is already a package, the already existing package should be used as [dependency](http://docs.nuget.org/create/nuspec-reference#specifying-dependencies) instead.
 1. **Split dependencies into multiple packages.** Try to split up packages as much as possible.
 If for example a program comes with additional modules/installers that are optional, make different packages for them instead of including all the things into one package.
 This idea is already widely applied for Linux packages, because it leads to a more lightweight system and reduces potential issues and conflicts.
 1. **Use a simple intuitive lowercase name for the package**.
 See the [package naming guidelines](#naming-your-package) for details.
 (If you are a reviewer/moderator, this is considered a guideline).